GautamDeepak/GEARS/Intro_RS_Prac05.md

 ### Objective

-The objective of this lab is to further your understanding of spectral responses and develop skills in using the Charting functions in Earth Engine (JavaScript).
+The objective of this Prac is to further your understanding of spectral responses and develop skills in using the Charting functions in Earth Engine (JavaScript).

 ----------